How to study the bible, according to an atheist-convert

 It’s not that we didn’t learn about religion.
 In secondary school, we discussed the origins of Christianity, Judaism, Islam, and Buddhism.
 Of course, all of those religions were presented to us in the most outrageous manner possible to strengthen our faith in atheism and focus on worshipping communist dictators.

 I came to Christianity later in life when I was 19.
-Luck has it I was first preached the good news by a couple of Jehovah’s Witnesses, the most unchristian Christian denomination.
-I mean, some go as far as calling them a bible-inspired cult, for they do not display any Christian symbol (the cross, the Christ, etc.) at their church (they call it ‘kingdom hall’).
-As their unique interpretation of the bible is full of paradoxes and logical gaps, they served to unconvinced me more than to convince me.
+Luck has it I was first preached "the good news" by a couple of Jehovah’s Witnesses, a very particular Christian denomination.
+I mean, some go as far as calling them a bible-inspired cult.

 It was only when I came to Paris and joined St. Michael’s Church, that I started to discover the charm of Christianity.
 I am lucky to have Rev. Jay Colwill as my chaplain.
 When he is not our chaplain, he is a natural scientist.
-His knowledge and perspective of both science and religion inspire me to study Christianity and follow the direction of my LORD to live well and do good.
+His knowledge and perspective of both science and religion inspire me to study Christianity and to live well and do good as the bible prescribed.

 The Bible Project